Ahmedabad: Sports

-Cricket is one of the most popular sports in the city.
-Narendra Modi Stadium, also known as the Motera Stadium, originally Sardar Vallabhbhai Patel Stadium built in 1982, hosts both one day internationals and test matches.
-It is the largest stadium in the world by capacity, with a seating capacity of 132,000 spectators.
-It hosted the 1987, 1996, 2011, and 2023 Cricket World Cups.
-It is the home ground of the Gujarat cricket team, a first-class team, which competes in domestic tournaments.
+Cricket is the most popular sports in the city.
+The Narendra Modi Stadium—originally the Sardar Vallabhbhai Patel Stadium (built in 1982) and also known as the Motera Stadium—hosts both one day internationals and test matches.
+With a seating capacity of 132,000, it is the largest stadium in the world by capacity.
+The venue hosted matches during the 1987, 1996, 2011, and 2023 Cricket World Cups, including the 2023 final.
+It serves as the home ground for the Gujarat cricket team, a first-class team, which competes in domestic tournaments.
 Ahmedabad has a second cricket stadium at the Ahmedabad Municipal Corporation's Sports Club of Gujarat.
-The final of 2023 Cricket World cup was held at the Narendra Modi Stadium.
-Ahmedabad is also home to the IPL team Gujarat Titans, who won its first title in 2022 in front of its home crowd.
+Ahmedabad is also home to the IPL team Gujarat Titans, which won their first title in 2022 in front of its home crowd.

-Other popular sports include field hockey, badminton, tennis, squash and golf.
+Other popular sports include field hockey, badminton, tennis, squash, and golf.
 Ahmedabad has nine golf courses.
-Mithakhali Multi Sports Complex is being developed by the Ahmedabad Municipal Corporation to promote various indoor sports.
-Ahmedabad has also hosted national level games for roller skating and table tennis.
-Kart racing is gaining popularity in the city, with the introduction of a 380 metre long track based on Formula One design concepts.
+The Mithakhali Multi Sports Complex is being developed by the Ahmedabad Municipal Corporation to promote various indoor sports.
+The city has also hosted national-level games for roller skating and table tennis.
+Kart racing is gaining popularity in the city following the introduction of a 380 metre track based on Formula One design concepts.